mwadman/mwadman.github.io/_posts/2018-02-08-OpenStack-Lab-Network-Introduction.markdown

 ![OpenStack Lab Management Network](/img/openstack-lab-management.png)

-The first network interface (as adapter 1 is Cumulus' management interface - "eth0") on all of the switches will be connected to a bridged adapter on my host machine (which also has access out to the internet).
+The first network interface (as adapter 1 is Cumulus' management interface - "eth0") on all switches will connect to a bridged adapter on my host machine (which also has access out to the internet).

 I'll also be creating three Ubuntu server 16.04 VM's - one ZTP server and two to take part in the OpenStack 'cloud'.
 Each of the server VM's will have its' first network interface connected to the bridge adapter too.